danielmrhodes/G4CLX/README.md

 | /Geometry/CheckOverlaps | Check for overlapping physical volumes. |

 The various /Construct commands are mandatory if you want to include that particular piece of the setup in the simulation.

-The /Geometry/Tigress/SetFrameConfiguration has four possible parameters, 0-3.
-Choose 0 for the full structure, 1 for the corona plus upstream lampshade, 2 for the corona plus downstream lampshade, or 3 for only the corona.
-The appropriate Tigress detectors will be automatically removed from the simulation if you choose a non-zero frame configuration.

 Note that the /Geometry/Target/ commands do **NOT** define the recoiling nucleus for the kinematics or excitation, it only defines "bulk" material properties of the target.